am-kantox/elixir-iteraptor/README.md

 #### `0.4.0`

-Support for [structs](http://elixir-lang.org/getting-started/structs.html) on input.
+_Experimental:_ support for [structs](http://elixir-lang.org/getting-started/structs.html) on input.
 Structs will be automagically created on `|> Iteraptor.from_flatmap` from keys like `StructName%field` if a) this structure is known to the system and b) keys are consistent (e. g. there are no subsequent elements, belonging to different structs: `["S1%f" => 42, "S2%f" => 3.14]`.)

-Please see examples for an inspiration.

 #### `0.3.0`